 In a liberal arts education, the study of the language arts is the foundation of the trivium (consisting of grammar, logic, and rhetoric) and all higher learning.
-Therefore, we greatly value and carefully instruct language and all it’s characteristics, from handwriting (and cursive) to phonics, spelling rules, correct pronunciation, vocabulary acquisition, fluent reading, thoughtful interaction with the written word, parts of speech, Latin, and writing through imitation.
+Therefore, we greatly value and carefully instruct language and all its characteristics, from handwriting (and cursive) to phonics, spelling rules, correct pronunciation, vocabulary acquisition, fluent reading, thoughtful interaction with the written word, parts of speech, Latin, and writing through imitation.
+Beginning in third grade and going through eighth grade, students are required to take Latin.
 We believe that language is a gift of God and a primary means of His communication to us as well as our communication to the world and the world to us; therefore, all we do in the grammar school emphasizes learning language and its effective, eloquent, confident delivery.

 Besides the value placed on language, we also engage in learning arithmetic through discovery and delight, knowing that God has displayed His wonders in nature and the cosmos in the common language of mathematics.